onebay/onebay-ui/packages/onebay-ui-docs/guide/getting-started.md

 ```

 ### Using with vite
-If our app was created by vite, it is strongly recommended to use the vite plugin [vite-plugin-imp](https://github.com/onebay/vite-plugin-imp) in your project, which can automatically import component styles for you on demand.
+If your app was created by vite, it is strongly recommended to use the vite plugin [vite-plugin-imp](https://github.com/onebay/vite-plugin-imp) in your project, which can automatically import component styles for you on demand.
 ``` ts
 import { defineConfig } from 'vite'
 import vue from '@vitejs/plugin-vue'